drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 5. Expand the __Advanced options__ section, and set the __Header rows to skip__ property to 1.
 Finally, click the __Create Table__ button.

-6. In the Exporer pane, select the Action menu next to the `wiki_table_csv` table and select __Query__.
+6. When the load operation completes, in the Exporer pane, select the Action menu next to the `wiki_table_csv` table and select __Query__.

-7. In the Query editor, paste the following query and run it.
+7. In the Query editor, paste the following query and run it. _This query counts the number of views for Wikipedia articles with "GOOGLE" in the title_.

 ```
 SELECT